 The correct answer is A.

-The TWAP strategy breaks up the order over the day in proportion to time, and hence, is useful in thinly traded assets whose volume patterns might be erratic.
-Since the stock of Pyramid Enterprise is characterized by the above traits, the TWAP (time-weighted average price) strategy would be most appropriate.
+The TWAP strategy breaks up the order over the day in proportion to the time and hence, is useful in thinly traded assets whose volume patterns might be erratic.
+Since the above traits characterize the stock of Pyramid Enterprise, the TWAP (time-weighted average price) strategy would be most appropriate.

-Our CFA® Level III practice package starts as low as $99 with a 12-month access.
+AnalystPrep’s practice packages for Level III of the CFA exam start as low as $249 with a 12-month access.

 - 5 Ask-A-Tutor Questions